at1as/geonames-graphQL/README.md

 A graphQL server for the open source [geonames database](http://download.geonames.org/export/dump/)

 Note that this assumes you have already imported the database to MySQL.
-Most column configurations are determined dynamically, however very in models.py that those specified match your own settings.
-The following tables should be present:
+Most column configurations are determined dynamically, but you can verify your setup in [TABLE_STRUCTURE.sql](docs/TABLE_STRUCTURE.sql) or create it from scratch using that SQL file.

 ```
 mysql> show tables;